TheArturthur/CoppermindScraper/Cosmere/Alethkar.md

 Vorin culture is strictly oppossed to extra-marital sexuality, though this doesn't stop prostitution from being popular at Warcamps and cities, and in Urithiru.
 Though even those that make use of their services tend to look down on them for their occupation, and often physically abuse them.
 They are accepting of homosexuality, and allow same-sex marriage, as long as the same oaths are spoken.
 This is due to the fact that their perception of marriage is rooted in the oaths itself, which a pair of any gender would be able to make without any issues.
 However, some see it as unbecoming of one's gender, but this seems to be an uncommon perception.
 Despite Alethi prudeness, some men own cards with pictures of women in compromising positions on them.
 Incest is strictly looked down on, this includes the marriage of one's sibling's widow(er).
+Some Alethi people, despite or perhaps because of their racist outlook, appear to sexualize western women, and Reshi women, due to their "exoticism."

 ### Gender Roles
 The Alethi have very strict gender roles that permeate nigh every aspect of their culture.
 With most aspects of life, from art, to occupation, to cuisine, is defined by a strict masculine-feminine dichotomy.
 Ardents, however, are essentially considered genderless and can persue both masculine and feminine activities.